-Exercise 1 Demo: Part A : The Basic Framework
+Exercise 1 Demo: Part A : Creating the Basic HTML Framework or Skeleton

 Since this is our first lesson - it will be very basic.
 We will build our knowledge of web coding from the ground up.

 Set up a main folder for all your class homework.
 MAT125 Inside that folder add a folder named Ex1 for this exercise.

 Open up your word processing program - use Notepad for PC or Text Edit for Mac and create a new document.
 Save this first document in your Ex1 folder and name it index.html This is the name of opening files used in websites.

 HTML Elements or Tags are written using carrots - lessor and greater than symbols to hold the tag content.
 The closing tag has a forward slash at the beginning.
 It is like a stop sign and tells the browser to stop using the default styles related to that tag/element.

 This is the basic HTML code you will need for Exercise 1 and all other html pages you create.
 It is the Framework or HTML Skeleton that you will build your web pages in.
 Type it into your text document.
 I put the HTML code in red on the demo pages so you can see it easily.

 This is where you put the content in for your web page.